Lake Biwa: Environmental legislation

 Various environmental laws cover Lake Biwa:

 Eutrophication prevention

 At the prefectural level, the Eutrophication Control Ordinance was enacted in 1979.
 It was intended to control industrial pollution from the use of synthetic detergents by companies and residents alike, following a successful citizens' campaign known as the Soap Movement, which had emerged from women's consumer groups earlier in the 1970s.

 Legislation to prevent eutrophication was enacted in 1981 and first enforced on July 1, 1982; therefore, this day is called "Lake Biwa Day (びわ湖の日, Biwako no Hi)".
-The legislation established standards for the nitrogen and phosphorus levels for agricultural, industrial, and household water sources emptying into the lake.
+The legislation established standards for nitrogen and phosphorus levels in agricultural, industrial, and household water sources that empty into the lake.
 They also banned the use and sale of synthetic detergents containing phosphorus.

 Wetlands protection

 The lake was designated as a UNESCO Ramsar Wetland (1993) in accordance with the Ramsar Convention.
 The object of this treaty is to protect and sensibly use internationally valuable wetlands.
 The Kushiro marsh (釧路湿原, Kushiro Shitsugen) in Japan is under this treaty now.